 Amazon Web Services (AWS) is one of the world’s leading secure cloud hosting platforms today.
 It offers excellent computing scalability and flexibility for its users through the Amazon Elastic Compute Cloud (EC2) virtual servers, also known as instances.

 Many organizations leave the security of these instances in the hands of Amazon, but for a very small few, Amazon’s default security configurations are insufficient.
 Amazon is responsible for security of the cloud and the user is responsible for security in the cloud.
-This is known as the Shared Responsibility model which means the user will need to take steps to secure their instances (aka: workloads).
+This is known as the Shared Responsibility model which means the user needs to take steps to secure their instances (workloads).
 This includes both security controls as well as updates in configuration settings.
-One of the things users can do is use as a security group.
+One of the things users can do is use a security group.

 What Are AWS Security Groups?

-Every time you launch an EC2 instance, you’ll have to create a customized security group for it.
+Every time you launch an EC2 instance, you must create a customized security group for it.
 This means providing the rules for filtering inbound and outbound traffic.
 Security group rules have certain attributes, including:

 - Depending on the type, you may associate several groups to one instance, which the EC2 will treat effectively as a single ruleset.